hani-bassi/foundation-components/creating-new-components.md

 Types are based on Siren's hypermedia format.

 - `classes`: classes on the entity
-- `entity`: an entity that's relevant to this entity, such as a course image
+- `entity`: the entire parsed entity object associated with this href
 - `link`: a string representing a link
 - `property`: a simple property that's part of the entity
+- `subEntity`: a parsed siren sub entity object
-- `subEntities`: sub entities that are attached to the entity, such as an array of activities
+- `subEntities`: an array of parsed siren sub entities with the same `rel`

 ### Routing